FLYING IS FUN AND REWARDING

 INSTRUMENT RATING REQUIREMENTS

 An instrument rating allows you to fly when the visibility is poor and the clouds are low in the sky.
-To obtain this rating, you must receive at least 35 hours of instrument flight training.
-Then you must pass a FAA knowledge test and an FAA flight test (check ride).
+To obtain this rating, you must receive at least 40 hours of instrument flight training.
+You must then pass a FAA knowledge test and an FAA flight test (check ride).

 COMMERCIAL PILOT REQUIREMENTS